Standard General

 Standard General L.P. is an American hedge fund headquartered in New York City.
 It was founded in 2007 by Soohyung "Soo" Kim and Nicholas Singer with seed capital from Reservoir Capital Group.
 Since 2013, Soo Kim has been the Managing Partner and Chief Investment Officer.

 Kim was named "American Executive of the Year" at the 2021 Global Gaming Awards.

 Standard General L. P. is controlled by Standard General Management LLC which is controlled by Acme Amalgamated Holdings, LLC, which is ultimately controlled by Soohyung Kim.

 Standard General was active in managing the bankruptcies of Aliante Casino and Hotel, American Apparel, Greektown, RadioShack and Young Broadcasting.

-As reported in the 2019 10K, Standard General L.P. is the largest shareholder of Bally's Corporation.
+As reported in the 2019 10K, Standard General L.P. is the largest shareholder of Bally's Corporation, and as of December 2025, the company was considered as a potential buyer of Warner Bros Discovery's cable and linear network assets.

 Investment strategies

 Standard General pursues a single strategy of opportunistic investing primarily in levered U.S. middle-market companies.
 The firm has the ability to invest across the capital structure but is better known for specializing in distressed debt.
 Since 2007, it has invested in both publicly traded and private entities and is known for making several control investments.